National Media Council (Poland)

-The council is made up of five members, three of which are appointed by the ruling majority and two from opposition parties and they each serve 6 year terms.
+The council consists of five members: three appointed by the ruling majority and two from opposition parties.
+Each member serves a six-year term.
 The council has been criticised for favouring the Law and Justice Party and turning Telewizja Polska and Polish Radio External Service into propaganda mouthpieces.
 Following the Law and Justice Party's loss of majority in the Sejm in the 2023 Polish parliamentary election the council has been sidelined and no longer appoints the management boards of state media, due to its disputed legal status.